Indefensible: The Truth About Edward Brannigan

 Indefensible: The Truth About Edward Brannigan (also known as A Father's Betrayal) is a 1997 American drama television film.
 The film is directed by Brian Dennehy and stars Dennehy, Reed Diamond and Alice Krige.
 It first aired on November 25, 1997, on the CBS television network.

 Plot

-Edward "Eddie" Brannigan (Brian Dennehy), a prestigious veteran lawyer, gives a dinner party at his home to celebrate what for him is an honor: He's healed a relationship with his lawyer son Eddie Jr. (Reed Diamond) and will be working in his office.
-Eddie Sr. invites elementary school teacher Rebecca (Alice Krige), whom he had previously met, to the dinner party, and as the guests depart, Eddie Sr. and Rebecca are left alone on the couch.
+Edward "Eddie" Brannigan, a prestigious veteran lawyer, gives a dinner party at his home to celebrate what for him is an honor: He's healed a relationship with his lawyer son Eddie Jr. and will be working in his office.
+Eddie Sr. invites elementary school teacher Rebecca, whom he had previously met, to the dinner party, and as the guests depart, Eddie Sr. and Rebecca are left alone on the couch.
 However, the guests soon return after hearing a commotion; they find a distraught Rebecca claiming that Eddie Sr. had raped her, which Eddie Sr. denies.
-After Rebecca files charges, Eddie Jr. initially can't believe what's being leveled at his father, until a talk with his mother and Eddie Sr.'s ex-wife Monica (Lynn Redgrave) reveals damning info.
+After Rebecca files charges, Eddie Jr. initially can't believe what's being leveled at his father, until a talk with his mother and Eddie Sr.'s ex-wife Monica reveals damning info.
 From then on, Eddie Sr.'s friends, neighbors and associates are split on whether they trust him or not.